MID INFRARED SPECTROMICROSCOPY (MID-IR)

 Comparison of Common Infrared optic materials

-material transmission range (cm⁻¹) index of refraction Advantages disadvantages
+material transmission range (cm⁻¹) index of refraction advantages disadvantages

 CaF₂ 66,000 - 1200 1.40 insoluble in water more expensive than BaF₂